 I hope you’ve enjoyed my repurposed project and are inspired to think twice at that “junk” you have lying around waiting for a purpose.

-Pin and share so others can think outside the junk too!
+Additionally, pin and share so others can think outside the junk too!

-More repurposed barn wood:
+Also, more repurposed barn wood: